rust-lang/rust-wiki-backup/Doc-Memory,-modes,-and-mutation.md

 _Do you find yourself writing random punctuation marks in front of types in hopes of making the errors go away?
 I sure do.
 So I decided to write some documentation by randomly hitting keys on the keyboard, and having other people fix the errors._

+**Please note that as of Rust 0.4 this FAQ is out of date.
+Several sections below are no longer accurate.**

 # Concepts
 ## Slots
 Slots are places where a value can live in memory, like the `x` in `let x = 4` or `{y: 3, x: 2}`.